1UC1F3R616/Dark-Net-Websites-Dataset/README.md

 This repository contains scraped websites from DarkNet that were active at that time Update Frequency: Monthly

-Next datasets will not be keyworded instead code for making them clean will be provided, so to make the dataset more costumizable
+Note: Next datasets will not be keyworded instead code for making them clean will be provided, so to make the dataset more customizable

+Use-Cases: Data-Analysis, Onion-site-Dataset, Search-Engine, Elastic-Search

 Crawler used is [this](github.com/1UC1F3R616/onion-crawler)